JeremiahKaren/35percent.github.io/_posts/2020-04-18-the-reality-for-traders-relocating-from-elephant-and-castle-shopping-centre.md

 ---
 layout: post
 published: false
-title: 'Shopping centre relocation - the harsh reality for traders '
+title: 'The harsh reality of relocation for shopping centre traders '
 ---
 ## Law centre survey shows that nearly half of traders have no space.